 This chimichurri sauce recipe is fresh, tangy, and garlicky with parsley, cilantro, shallot, and red wine vinegar.
 Use it as an easy finishing sauce for steak, chicken, seafood, vegetables, and more.

-Add the finished sauce to a glass jar or another airtight container until serving.
+Store in a glass jar or another airtight container to serve

 Notes